Emurasoft/emurasoft.github.io/en/dlg/sort_multi/index.md

 | Sort Randomly | Sorts randomly in the current column. |
 | Sort by Similarity | Sorts by similarity to the current cell in the current column. |

-## Enable/Disable ALL check box
+## Enable/Disable ALL checkbox

-This check box allows you to enable or disable all items in the list.
+This checkbox allows you to enable or disable all items in the list.

-## Apply to all documents in the group check box
+## Apply to all documents in the group checkbox

 Sorts all the documents in the group.

-## In the Selection Only check box
+## In the Selection Only checkbox

 Sorts only the selected lines.